 Professor Wendy Garrett

 Professor Wendy Garrett leads a research team at the Harvard T.H.
 Chan School of Public Health, USA and studies how the billions of microbes living in our bodies (known as the microbiome) interact with our immune system.
 Her research focuses on bowel cancer and how specific bacteria influence its growth.
-She and Professor Matthew Meyerson have been awarded a 2018 Grand Challenge grant to further this pioneering work.
+She and Professor Matthew Meyerson have been awarded a Cancer Grand Challenges grant to further this pioneering work.

 The microbes that live in our gut, are essential for our biology and help us remain healthy.
 Understanding how they behave in diseases like bowel cancer could help us boost the effectiveness of treatments.